ilrg/ilrg.github.io/Pages/Server/ODK_Central_Setup.md

     ```
     sudo ufw disable
     ```
-    - you should see the message `Firewall stopped and disabled on system startup.`
+    - You should see the message `Firewall stopped and disabled on system startup.`

 ### Download and Install ODK Central
 - Clone ODK Central from github:
 ```
 git clone https://github.com/getodk/central
 ```
-- Navigate to the Central folder to start working with the ODK software just installed from github
+- Navigate to the Central folder to start working with the ODK software just installed from Github.
 ```
 cd central
 ```